-This is a diffuse, high-pass filtered delay that feels right at home in a track in the Dub genre.
-Very bright, percussive repeats with our most extreme low-end roll-off.
+This is a diffused high-pass filtered delay that feels right at home in a rasta dub tune.

 Mod and Rate: Control time (pitch) modulation depth and speed

 Intensity: Controls the amount of high pass filter applied to the repeats, making them thinner over time, in a style typical of dub music.